Lbalkenhol/candl/docs/interface/interface_sampler.rst

 This will interface the likelihood with Cobaya and register all of its requirements.
 You can then proceed to populate ``cobaya_dict`` with the the parameters to be sampled etc. and run Cobaya as usual.
-By default, the candl internal priors are applied.
+By default the candl internal priors are not applied, pass ``clear_internal_priors = False`` if you want to use them.
+Note that Cobaya prefers to initialise the likelihood itself, hence any modifications of ``candl_like`` won't be reflected in the Cobaya likelihood.

 .. autofunction:: candl.interface.get_cobaya_info_dict_for_like